sainclersilva/ifood/README.md

 ### 6. Opening the Project in PyCharm

-a.
-Open PyCharm.
+- **Open PyCharm.
-b.
-In the startup menu, click File > Open.
+- **In the startup menu, click File > Open.
-c.
-Navigate to the directory of the project you cloned and click OK.
+- **Navigate to the directory of the project you cloned and click OK.

 ### 7. Creating a Virtual Environment in PyCharm

-a.
-In PyCharm, open Settings (Ctrl+Alt+S or Cmd+, on Mac).
+- **In PyCharm, open Settings (Ctrl+Alt+S or Cmd+, on Mac).
-b.
-Navigate to Project: project-name > Python Interpreter.
+- **Navigate to Project: project-name > Python Interpreter.
-c.
-In the top right corner, click the gear icon and select Add > Virtualenv Environment.
+- **In the top right corner, click the gear icon and select Add > Virtualenv Environment.
-d.
-Choose New environment and click OK to create the virtual environment.
+- **Choose New environment and click OK to create the virtual environment.
-8. Installing Dependencies
+- **Installing Dependencies

 This will install all the necessary libraries for the project.

-a.
-After creating the virtual environment, the project dependencies can be installed from the requirements.txt file:
+- **After creating the virtual environment, the project dependencies can be installed from the requirements.txt file:
-b.
-In PyCharm, open the integrated terminal (Alt+F12 or Cmd+Option+T on Mac).
+- **In PyCharm, open the integrated terminal (Alt+F12 or Cmd+Option+T on Mac).
-c.
-In the terminal, run the command:
+- **In the terminal, run the command:

 `
 pip install -r requirements.txt